 PB1 mutations D27N and T677A mutations affect influenza A virus polymerase activity.

-Previous research has shown that aberrant RNA products, or mini viral RNAs (mvRNAs) {te Velthuis 2018}, produced during influenza A virus replication can trigger RIG-I activation and IFN production.
-To investigate if the PB1 mutations D27N and T667A could affect influenza A virus RNA polymerase activity we first identified their location and interactions with the template by superposing the pre-initiation complex of the bat influenza A virus RNA polymerase with the transcription initiation complex of the influenza B virus RNA polymerase (Fig. 7A).
+To investigate if the PB1 mutations D27N and T667A could induce IFN expressing by altering the influenza A virus RNA polymerase activity, we first identified the location of the residue and interactions with the template by superposing the pre-initiation complex of the bat influenza A virus RNA polymerase with the transcription initiation complex of the influenza B virus RNA polymerase (Fig. 7A).
 The model shows how the 3′ terminus of the template enters the template entry channel above the PB1 active site and that T667A sits at tip of a helix that interacts with the 3′ terminus as it enters the channel.
 By contrast, D27N resides deeper in the polymerase and close to the binding pocket of the 5′ terminus.
 These observations suggest that both mutations may affect polymerase activity by changing the interactions of the RNA polymerase with the template.

 To investigate how the two PB1 mutations affect polymerase activity on a full-length viral RNA template, we expressed the wildtype or mutant PB1 subunits along with PB2, PA, NP and the segment 6 vRNA in HEK 293T cells.
 Twenty-four hours after transfection, we extracted the total RNA and analysed the replication (vRNA level) and transcriptional (mRNA level) activity by primer extension.
 Interestingly, both mutations showed activities that were significantly different from wildtype (Fig. 7B), with D27N and T667A showing lower and higher viral replication and transcription, respectively.
 Both PB1 mutants showed higher activities than the PB1 active site control (PB1a) that we used to subtract background RNA levels.
-Moreover, both mutants were expressed to similar levels, as assessed by western blot.
+Both mutants were expressed to similar levels, as assessed by western blot, suggesting that protein stability or expression levels could not account for the differences observed.

+We next investigated if the activity of the mutants was sufficient to induce IFN induction.
+Analysis of the IFN levels showed that both the D27N and T677A mutant induced more IFN expression in HEK 293T cells.
+Correcting for the vRNA steady state levels, the D27N and T677A induced comparable IFN levels to each other, but higher levels compared to wildtype.
+This suggests that both mutants had an increased tendency to produce induce IFN expression, irrespective of the RNA synthesis rate.

-To investigate if the mutants produced any mvRNAs, we fractionated the total RNA to enrich for small RNA species (17-200 nt long) and performed an RT-PCR that amplified RNA species that contained both the 3′ and 5′ terminus of the template on equal amounts of RNA.
-This revealed that the D27N expressing cells contained higher levels of mvRNAs than the wildtype control and the T667A mutant (Fig. 7C).
-Analysis of the IFN levels showed that...
+Previous research has shown that aberrant RNA products, or mini viral RNAs (mvRNAs) {te Velthuis 2018}, produced during influenza A virus replication can trigger RIG-I activation and IFN production.
+To investigate if the PB1 mutants produced mvRNAs, we fractionated the total RNA from cells expressing the mutant polymerases and a segment 6 template to enrich for small RNA species (17-200 nt long) and performed an RT-PCR that amplified RNA species that contained both the 3′ and 5′ terminus of the template on equal amounts of RNA.
+This analysis revealed that both D27N and T677A expressing cells contained higher levels of mvRNAs than the wildtype control (Fig. 7C), suggesting that the mutations had altered the tendency of the influenza A virus polymerase to generate mvRNAs.